 Alumni associations serve as an opportunity to begin or renew relationships with other Betas in your chapter or in a geographic region.
 These groups also serve to provide support and guidance to nearby chapters and give back to the local community.

 A number of resources specifically created for alumni associations.
-Contact Associate Director of Advancement Zane David Carlson, Knox ’16, or call the Administrative Office at 800.800.BETA for more information.
+Contact Director of Advancement Zane Brown-Carlson, Knox ’16, or call the Administrative Office at 800.800.BETA for more information.

 Engage With a House Corporation